Who should buy the K-Swiss Hypercourt Express 2

 - Light and quick build that can handle speedy multi-directional movements

 - Midfoot section backed by a torsional control chassis

 - Durable bottom with grippy tread design

-Abrasion-resistant compound.
-The bottom layer employs the Aosta 7.0, an upgraded in-house outsole technology by K-Swiss.
-Such rubber formulation seen in other advanced profiles like the Aero Knit and Bigshot Light 3 is fabricated in high-density elements to withstand court abrasion.
+The bottom layer employs the Aosta 7.0, K-Swiss's upgraded in-house outsole technology.
+Such rubber that's also found in other advanced profiles like the Aero Knit and Bigshot Light 3 is fabricated in high-density elements to withstand the abrasiveness of the court surface.

-Multi-surface ready tread.
-In terms of grip, this non-marking compound is designed with a revised herringbone tread that’s advantageous on clay and hard courts.
+Its non-marking rubber compound is designed with a revised herringbone tread that’s advantageous on clay and hard courts.

-Solid torsional control.
-A 180-degree PSC (Plantar Support Chassis) found at the midfoot is the central source of stability of this footgear.
+This shoe relies on the 180-degree PSC (Plantar Support Chassis) found at the midfoot for stability.
 It mainly hinders the foot from rotating inwards, so it remains flat on the ground even as you burst from one point to another.

 The Hypercourt Express 2 is fitted with a mesh underlay for ventilation.

 This court trainer is equipped with laces that remain tied over an extended time.